-The serial interface of the ADS1252 provides for simple isolation methods.
-The CLK signal can be local to the ADS1252, which then only requires two signals (SCLK and DOUT/DRDY) to be used for isolated data acquisition.
+The serial interface of the ADS1254 provides for simple isolation methods.
+The CLK signal can be local to the ADS1254, which then only requires two signals (SCLK and DOUT/\overline{DRDY}) to be used for isolated data acquisition.
+The channel select signals (CHSEL0, CHSEL1) will also need to be isolated unless a counter is used to auto multiplex the channels.